pan3rock/QEDispInv/doc/inversion.md

 This script infers a plausible 1D model by inverting the fundamental-mode data, leveraging the strong sensitivity of surface waves to shallow $V_S$ structure.

 <img src="figures/model_init.jpg" width="600" alt="model_init">

+_(a) Fundamental-mode theoretical dispersion curves of Model~1.
+The black dots represent key data points on the dispersion curve. (b) Initial shear wave velocity derived from phase velocity values.
+The black dots in this figure correspond to the positions of the black dots in (a) after converting the frequency-phase velocity data to depth-shear wave velocity data.
+The red line shows the initial shear wave velocity model obtained by linearly interpolating the black dots, which is processed to avoid abrupt velocity jumps.​_

 - **Customization options**:
   - **Smoothing**: Add the `-s` flag with a smoothing parameter (e.g., `1.0e-8`) to reduce artificial discontinuities in the generated model.
 This is critical for dispersion curves that would otherwise produce abrupt high/low-velocity interfaces, which might introduce non-physical layers during inversion: